alecGraves/Agentic/README.md

 - `AI Agent Model Chat` - takes highlighted text and starts a new chat session with the selected model
 - `AI Agent Chat Submit` - will send the contents of a chat file to an LLM for a chat-like interface (triggered with `[ctrl/cmd]+[enter]` from a chat file; `[c]` or `[esc]` to interrupt)

-There are also several supplemental palette actions to help control chats
+There are also several supplemental palette actions to help work with chats
 - `AI Agent Clear Reasoning` - deletes model 'reasoning' output from chat files
 - `AI Agent Clone Chat` - creates a copy of an existing chat
 - `AI Agent New Chat` - creates a new chat file
+- `AI Agent Sanitize` - strip LLM unicode from selection or file

 For settings, there is a convenience command:
 - `AI Agent Settings` which will open your configuration file `Agentic.sublime-settings`.